ejona86/taus/README.md

 build/ORIGNAME.o corresponding to each ORIGINAL.s file.
 If your .cfg file was named `myfile.ext.cfg`, then run `$ make build/myfile.ext` to build the output.
 The extension used does not matter to the Makefile nor linker.

+For any modifications to the original ROM, creating the IPS hunks directly works well for 1) mods with few changes and 2) injecting a jsr to a custom function.
+If you need to make changes that don't reference any new labels, then you can manage a .diff file.
+The .diff is intended to be checked in and is applied to build/diffhead-YOURFILENAME.
+You can change the diffhead and `make` will re-generate the .diff.
+Similarly, changing the .diff will re-generate the diffhead.